The application process to participate in the International Experience Canada (IEC) initiative involves two stages:

 We strongly recommend that you wait until you receive your Letter of Introduction from Citizenship and Immigration Canada before you pay for any travel to Canada, buy health-care insurance for your stay in Canada, or make commitments to your prospective employer in Canada.

 The Letter of Introduction is not your work permit.
 Rather, it will identify you at the port of entry to Canada as being eligible to receive a work permit under International Experience Canada.
 As such, you must be sure to present the Letter of Introduction to a border service officer at the port of entry.
-Your Letter of Introduction will be valid for 12 months from its date of issue.
-The final date upon which you can present the letter at a Canadian port of entry and receive a work permit will be shown on the letter.
+Your Letter of Introduction must have a Permit validity.
+This is the final date upon which you can present the letter at a Canadian port of entry and receive a work permit.

-You must present your Letter of Introduction and passport to a border service officer at the port of entry upon arriving in Canada.
+You must present your Letter of Introduction and passport to a Border Service Officer at the port of entry upon your arrival in Canada.

-If the officer is satisfied that your entry is consistent with the Immigration and Refuge Protection Act and Regulations, you will receive a work permit.
+If the officer is satisfied that your entry is consistent with the Immigration and Refugee Protection Act and Regulations, you will receive a work permit.

-Your work permit will be stapled into your passport at the port of entry.
+Your work permit will be provided at the port of entry.
 It will show:

 To work in Canada you will need to meet any Canadian federal or provincial registration or licensing requirements that are relevant to your occupation.
 Thus, if you are offered work in construction, in a medical field, as a mechanic or engineer, or in any other skilled area, you should find out whether you need to meet any provincial licensing or regulatory requirements.
 For further information, please visit Working in Canada.

 The work permit obtained through International Experience Canada is not valid beyond the expiry date printed on it.
 It is your responsibility to check your work permit thoroughly at the time it is issued.